alexrudall/awesome-ruby-places/README.md

 ## Ecommerce

-- [Shopify](https://www.shopify.com/) - Making commerce better for everyone.
+- [Shopify](https://shopify.com/) - Making commerce better for everyone.
+- [Whop](https://whop.com) - The destination to start a business, learn new skills, and build a network.

 ## Education
 - [CodeCrafters](https://codecrafters.io) - Learn to build complex software.